 Get rid of all your debts

 One thing that will drag you down on your path to success is the pile of debts you may have accumulated over the years.
-Regardless of whether these are student loans, credit card debts or housing loans, all will carry with it interest rates that will eventually put quite a dent into your savings.
+Regardless of whether these are student loans, credit card debts, housing loans or title loans, all will carry with it interest rates that will eventually put quite a dent into your savings.
 Ensure that your future self is free of this worry.
 Make it a top priority to pay off your debts the moment you can afford to.